manwar/theweeklychallenge/content/blog/perl-regex.md

 Because the empty pattern attempts to match against the last successful pattern in the current context.

-I must admit, This implicit behaviour can be quite confusing.
+I must admit, this implicit behaviour can be quite confusing.

 In `Perl v5.38`, this confusion is eliminated with the introduction of the special variable `${^LAST_SUCCESSFUL_PATTERN}`